Services for business

 Consultancy and expertise

-The Department of Health Sciences can offer skills and expertise in a range of health-related disciplines, supported by world-class research and underpinned by hands-on experience.
+The Department of Population Health Sciences can offer skills and expertise in a range of health-related disciplines, supported by world-class research and underpinned by hands-on experience.

 We have a range of experts ready to apply their knowledge and experience to provide a fresh perspective, offer expert advice or to help your organisation overcome any challenges you face.